nhsuk/nhsuk-service-manual/README.md

 Code pushed to a branch starting with `dev/` will deploy on the [development environment](https://nhsuk-service-manual-wa-dev-uks.azurewebsites.net/).

-#### User Testing

-Code pushed to a branch starting with `user/` will deploy on the [user testing environment](https://nhsuk-service-manual-usertesting-wa-dev-uks.azurewebsites.net/).

 #### Staging

 Used for very final checks before changes are pushed to the live website.